Honeywell Xenon vs Zebra DS2208

 Connection Type and POS Compatibility

 Before choosing either scanner, confirm that your POS software supports the scanner model, connection type, interface mode, barcode symbologies, and any required programming settings.
-Some POS systems are flexible with standard USB scanners, while others may require specific models, firmware, cables, or setup guides.
+Some POS systems are flexible with standard USB scanners, while others may require specific models, firmware, cables, cradles, or setup guides.

 Compatibility depends on your POS software, operating system, connection type, drivers, accessories, and configuration.
 Confirm compatibility before ordering.